Buying a home in Cary?

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at (919) 924-4991 or e-mail me at .
+And if you have any questions, make sure you call me at (919) 924-4991 or e-mail me at .